-I had the opportunity to experience a river cruise from Budapest to Nuremburg in Europe this fall on the new Viking Odin longship which debuted in early 2012.
+I had the opportunity to experience a river cruise from Budapest to Nuremberg in Europe on Viking Odin longship.

 ITINERARY & PORTS: